Connect with us

 Working conditions are quite comfortable and nice because most of the dental clinics are clean and calm.
 In their job, dental assistants may have to deal with different kinds of patients.
 Keeping them calm and contented is a demanding task which a dental assistant has to perform.
 Moreover, he has to deal with some delicate and at the same time dangerous equipment’s like X-ray machines, so he or she has to be very careful.
 In order to protect themselves from mishaps, dental assistants must wear gloves, masks, eyeglasses and protecting clothes so that they can prevent themselves from contagious diseases.

-See also Dental Assistant Job Description: Education, Skills, Salary, Working Hours
+See also Telesales Representative Job Description: Qualification, Salary, Working Hours

 Dental Assistant Average Annual Salary: